fbrunodr/TestOptimizersOnSpaceTrajectoryProblems/README.md

 This repo does exactly what the name suggests.

 The algorithms tested are not a exhaustive test of all available good algorithms.
-Rather, I performed a literature review, chose a subset A of algorithms to test and finally chose the ones I could find a good implementation available (of course what is a good implementation is biased, fee free to expand this work using other algorithms).
+Rather, I performed a literature review, chose a subset of algorithms to test and finally chose the ones I could find a good implementation available (of course what is a good implementation is biased, feel free to expand this work using other algorithms).

 The algorithms were tested only on three distinct problems: